-The following are some specific projects that could be implemented in order to promote public transport in the WDM:
+The following are some specific projects that could be implemented in order to promote public transport in the SDM:

-- a) Apply the recommendations of the OLS and RATPLAN - b) Update the CPTR, OLS and RATPLAN every two years - c) Identify a Public Transport aesthetic theme - d) Prepare and implement a Passenger Charter - e) Prepare a Memorandum of Understanding with service providers (bus, taxi, etc), and the Limpopo Province - f) Develop a route coding system for intra-provincial taxi operations - g) Transform all subsidy contracts to negotiated or tendered contracts - h) Promote the formation of taxi co-operatives - i) Encourage taxi co-operatives to tender for subsidised routes and as a result eliminate direct competition between taxis and buses - j) Appoint an independent monitor for the subsidised service contracts - k) Mandate all design and construction projects to accommodate the disabled, pedestrians, bicycles, and the New Taxi Vehicles - Develop Key Performance Indicators in the public transport contracts (customer surveys, efficiency, reliability, etc.) - m) The Provincial Taxi Council must address the need to provide long distance service on a fixed schedule.
-(The peak periods for taxi operations per route are in the OLS). - n) Prepare and implement a communication strategy or marketing campaign - Guide to use the electronic fare equipment - Publicise security measures (security on board, at bus stops, etc.) - Transformation of the taxi industry, specifically the implementation of the New Taxi Vehicles - Fare price increases - Sensitise the public on the transportation of disabled persons a) Class 1 improvements to current fleet
+- a) Resolve institutional arrangements between the Mpumalanga and Limpopo Departments of Transport - b) Apply the recommendations of the OLS and RATPLAN - c) Update the CPTR, OLS and RATPLAN every two years - d) Identify a Public Transport aesthetic theme - e) Prepare and implement a Passenger Charter - f) Prepare a Memorandum of Understanding with service providers (bus, taxi, etc), and the Mpumalanga and Limpopo Provinces - g) Develop a route coding system for intra-provincial taxi operations (Mpumalanga and Limpopo Departments of Transport) - h) Provide subsidised service in the Greater Tubatse LM - i) Transform all subsidy contracts to negotiated or tendered contracts - i) Promote the formation of taxi co-operatives - k) Encourage taxi co-operatives to tender for subsidised routes and as a result eliminate direct competition between taxis and buses - I) Appoint an independent monitor for the subsidised service contracts - m) Mandate all design and construction projects to accommodate the disabled, pedestrians, bicycles, and the New Taxi Vehicles - n) Develop Key Performance Indicators in the public transport contracts (customer surveys, efficiency, reliability, etc.)

+- o) The Provincial Taxi Council must address the need to provide long distance service on a fixed schedule.
+(The peak periods for taxi operations per route are in the OLS). - p) Prepare and implement a communication strategy or marketing campaign - Guide to use the electronic fare equipment - Publicise security measures (security on board, at bus stops, etc.) - Transformation of the taxi industry, specifically the implementation of the New Taxi Vehicles - Fare price increases - Sensitise the public on the transportation of disabled persons (section 7.2) - Sensitise the public on the transportation of disabled persons a) Class 1 improvements to current fleet